'Reopening' stocks give S&P 500, Dow strong footing, tech names lag

 The Labor Department’s non-farm payrolls data, slated to be released on Friday, is expected to show a rise in job additions in April.

-The largest decliner was Estee Lauder (EL.N), which dropped 7.9% after the cosmetics maker missed analysts' estimates for third-quarter sales. read more
+The largest decliner was Estee Lauder, which dropped 7.9% after the cosmetics maker missed analysts’ estimates for third-quarter sales.

 Our Standards: The Thomson Reuters Trust Principles.